-In a mediolateral episiotomy, the perineal tissue is cut downward from the fourchette (rear rim of the vulva) and outward towards the ischial tuberosity (the rounded protuberance on the hip bone on which the body rests while in a sitting position).
+In a mediolateral episiotomy, the perineal tissue is cut downward from the fourchette (rear rim of the vulva) and outward toward the ischial tuberosity (the round protuberance on the hip bone on which the body rests while in a sitting position).
 The diagonal incision is made either to the right or left in a straight line that runs for about an inch.

-Here, the episiotomy incision is made in the midline, extending from the centre of the fourchette towards the anus for 1 inch.
+Here, the episiotomy incision is made in the midline, extending from the center of the fourchette toward the anus for 1 inch.

-- Increased risk for tears that extend into or through the anal muscles.
+- There is increased risk for tears that extend into or through the anal muscles.

-- May result in anal incontinence (inability to hold feces in the rectum)
+- This may result in anal incontinence (inability to hold feces in the rectum).